0k/kids.cache/README.rst

 - make some cache timeout (but you should then look at cache store section to limit the size of the cache)
-- finely select which argument are pertinent to the method.
+- finely select which argument are pertinent to the method to avoid re-evaluating the function when it is non-necessary.
 - allow you to cache callables that have very special arguments that can't be hashed properly.